 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-The externally managed portfolios of the Anchorage Central Treasury, the Police and Fire Retiree Medical Trust, and the Police and Fire Retirement Trust utilize the duration method to measure exposure to interest rate risk.
+The externally managed portfolios of the Municipal Central Treasury utilize the duration method to measure exposure to interest rate risk.
 All other funds disclose interest rate risk through the segmented time distribution tables within this note, which categorize fixed income investments according to their maturities.